America's Got Talent: The Champions: Season 1 (2019)

 Around 50 participants from across the Got Talent franchise, ranging from winners, live round participants – both quarter-finalists (where applicable) and semi-finalists – and other notable acts, participated during The Champions contest in 2019, with each of the contest's preliminaries featuring around 10 participants and around 12 of these securing a place within the finals – five from Golden Buzzers, five from public votes, and two chosen as Wildcards.
-The winner for the season was Shin Lim, who appeared and also won the thirteenth season of America's Got Talent.
+The winner for the season was Shin Lim, who had previously won the thirteenth season of America's Got Talent.